 What you need to do

 If your new employee needs you to make student loan repayments, ask them which plan they’re on and record this in your payroll software.
-It will automatically calculate and deduct repayments from their pay (9% of their income over £17,335 a year.
+It will automatically calculate and deduct repayments from their pay at 9% of their income over £17,335 a year.
 (There will be a new income threshold from 6 April 2016.)

 Report these deductions to HMRC when you pay your employee.